SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/WebSocket_Connection.md

 # WebSocket connections

-For a **WebSocket** connection (available from DataMiner 9.5.3 onwards), specify the following connection settings:
+For a **WebSocket** connection, you can specify the following connection settings while creating or editing an element:

 - **IP address/host**: The polling IP or URL of the destination.